nsmokva/fejsbuk/README.md

 # Fakebook
 Hi :)

 Fakebook is a simple version of Facebook.
-It is made as an exercise project on my way beccoming self taught frontend programmer.
+It is made as an exercise project on my way of becoming self taught frontend programmer.
 Here are some screenshots of the app.

 ![](public/loginPage.png)